ShadiyahMangru/AWSCertifiedCloudPractitionerPrep/README.md

 - Simple Queue Services (SQS) – fully managed message queues for microservices, distributed systems, and serverless applications
 - CloudTrail – track user activity and API usage
 - DynamoDB – fast and flexible NoSQL database service for any scale
+- AWS Key Management Service (KMS) – easily create and manage keys and control the use of encryption across a wide range of AWS services and in your applications.

 ### Identify resources for technology support
 - Proactive Guidance via Technical Account Manager (TAM)